Cities Municipalities And States

 - Communicate securely with a sophisticated encryption mechanism for voice and data communication

-- Integrate DPF units with other state public security forces, thanks to INTEGRAPOL's high level of secure access
+- Integrate DPF units with other state public security forces, thanks to PROAMATEC's high level of secure access.

 Coverage issues solved

-No wonder INTEGRAPOL is becoming the model for an integrated communication system for national public security.
+No wonder PROAMATEC is becoming the model for an integrated communication system for national public security.

 The Federal Police uses Tetrapol radios in training programs and at the Police's simulation training centre in Brasilia.
 Resembling a major city, the centre comprises 35 buildings and reproduces situations officers may face in high-risk urban areas.

 As agents practice their skills in simulations ranging from containment tunnels to exposed terrain, they stay connected via Tetrapol radios.